-Tava e kosit is a lamb dish that’s baked in yoghurt.
+Tava e kosit is a popular Albanian lamb dish that’s baked in yoghurt.
 It’s a simple dish which is baked with garlic, oregano and rice.
 The lamb is tender and flavourful and there should be a nice golden layer on the dish when it comes out of the oven.
 I highly recommend you try this delicious dish while in Albania.

 2. Jani me Fasule (White bean soup)

 This is a hearty dish usually eaten in the winter to warm up the insides.
 It’s made with white cannelloni beans, tomato paste, olive oil and onion.
-It’s a simple dish but a staple traditional Albanian food that you will find just about everywhere.
+It’s a simple dish but a staple of traditional Albanian food that you will find just about everywhere.

 Another great seafood option and another one you will find on the menu everywhere in cities like Vlora, Saranda and everywhere in between.

 This is my favourite seafood to have in Albania.
 Believe it or not but I didn’t eat seafood before I moved to Albania so that’s a tribute to how fresh and delicious Albanian seafood is.
-You will get the option to have grilled or fried although fried it the best (in my opinion!).
+You will get the option to have grilled or fried although fried is the best (in my opinion!).

 You must try the mussels in Albania if you love seafood.
 They are also incredibly affordable, as is all the seafood here.
 You can get a big bucket of mussels for a quarter of the price than you will find in Greece.